St Stephen's Church, Bournemouth

-St Stephen's Church is an Anglican church in Bournemouth, Dorset (formerly in Hampshire).
-The liturgical life of the Church is rooted in the Anglo-Catholic tradition.
-The Church has a noted Lady Chapel, and celebrates Marian masses, benediction and recitation of the Rosary for the Society of Mary.
-Devotion to Our Lady of Walsingham is also common.
+St Stephen's Church is a Church of England parish church in Bournemouth, Dorset (formerly in Hampshire), England.
+The liturgical life of the church is rooted in the Anglo-Catholic tradition, and the building features a noted lady chapel.

-The church is close to Bournemouth Town Centre and Meyrick Park.
+The church is close to Bournemouth town centre and Meyrick Park.

-Background
+History

-Designed by architect John Loughborough Pearson, as a memorial to Alexander Morden Bennett, first vicar of St Peter's Church, Bournemouth.
-The church is constructed with Purbeck stone and Bath stone.
-Its nave was built from 1881 to 1883 and the chancel was built from 1896 to 1897.
+The church was designed by the architect John Loughborough Pearson as a memorial to Alexander Morden Bennett, first vicar of St Peter's Church, Bournemouth.
+It is constructed with Purbeck stone and Bath stone.
+Its nave was built from 1881 to 1883 and the chancel from 1896 to 1897.
 The tower was built from 1907 to 1908.
-It is a Grade I-listed building.
+It is a Grade I listed building.

+It was in here, on 15 March 1888, that the wedding between Oscar Bernadotte of Sweden, son of King Oscar II, and Ebba Munck af Fulkila, took place.